 ABOUT RHONDA CARRIER

-Writer and Editor
+Travel Writer, Lifestyle Writer and Editor

-A leading UK travel expert, she has written for publications as diverse as National Geographic Traveller, The GuardianCondé Nast Traveller, MetroCountry Life, Red Online, Good Housekeeping, PlatinumTravel Weekly, Culture Trip, Easyjet Traveller, The Observer, MetroThe Telegraph, Lonely PlanetPrima, The South China Morning Post, Thomas Cook Travel, Delta Sky, JetAway, Family Traveller, Selling Travel, Travel Trade GazetteFood and Travel and Insider Picardy, and has authored and edited travel and guide books for Rizzoli, Frommer's, Time Out, Fodor's and Lonely Planet among others.
+A leading UK travel expert, Rhonda has written for publications as diverse as National Geographic Traveller, The GuardianCondé Nast Traveller, MetroCountry Life, Red Online, Good Housekeeping, PlatinumTravel Weekly, Culture Trip, Easyjet Traveller, The Observer, MetroThe Telegraph, Lonely PlanetPrima, The South China Morning Post, Thomas Cook Travel, Delta Sky, JetAway, Family Traveller, Selling Travel, Travel Trade GazetteFood and Travel and Insider Picardy, and has authored and edited travel and guide books for Rizzoli, Frommer's, Time Out, Fodor's and Lonely Planet among others.

 Rhonda also regularly writes about food (restaurants and cookery), healthy, the environment, education, books, families, lifestyle and interiors for the likes of The Guardian, The Telegraph, Time Out and The Evening Standard.